onflow/rewtf-registry/README.md

 ### 📝 Registration Template

-Copy the following structure and add it to the end of `registry.yaml`:
+Copy the following structure, modify it to your needs, and add it to the end of `registry.yaml`:

 ```yaml
 -